jeffsieu/typescript-from-zero/chapters/1-basics/7-union-and-literal-types/README.md

       return action
       break;
     // Note: No default case needed
-    // Return type is Action rather than Action | undefined }
+    // Despite this, return type is Action rather than Action | undefined
+    // because TypeScript knows that all cases are covered }
 }
 ```